 The GDPR imposes obligations on data controllers and data processors that have an establishment in the EU or are offering goods or services to, or monitoring the behavior of, individuals within the EU.
 The GDPR is wide-ranging in scope and imposes numerous requirements on companies that collect and further process personal data, including requirements relating to processing health and other sensitive data.
 The GDPR also imposes strict rules on the transfer of personal data to countries outside the European Union, including the United States and the United Kingdom post-Brexit, and stipulates a regime of accountability for processors and controllers.
 Organizations may be required to appoint a data protection officer who reports to the highest level of management within the business.
-The GDPR permits data protection authorities to impose large penalties for violations of the GDPR, including potential fines of up to £20 million or 4% of annual global revenues of the undertaking, whichever is greater.
-The GDPR also confers a and immaterial damages resulting from violations of the GDPR.
+The GDPR permits data protection authorities to impose large penalties for violations of the GDPR, including potential fines of up to $\epsilon$ 20 million or 4% of annual global revenues of the undertaking, whichever is greater.
+The GDPR also confers a private right of action on data subjects and consumer associations to lodge complaints with supervisory authorities, seek judicial remedies, and obtain compensation for material and immaterial damages resulting from violations of the GDPR.